 - No editing is possible after the animation is coded into the gif file.

 As you see, most of the above issues mainly concern technical moments.
 In case you’ve taken a good time and designed your GIF taking into account all the requirements, there’s actually nothing to keep you from using it.

-The below top ten list contains the campaign examples by different companies with different target audiences.
+The below top ten list contains cool GIF ideas by different companies with different target audiences.
 Regardless of the type, style, and purpose of the email, these companies managed to make the most of GIF animation, smoothly embedding it into their campaigns.
-The ranking is based on the eSputnik authors’ votes, so it may be a bit subjective.
+The ranking is based on our team votes, so it may be a bit subjective.
 You’re most welcome to rebuild the list up to your preferences and tell us about your top 10 in the comments.